RightToPrivacy/MACcleaner/README.md

 (requires root)

 1.) mkdir /usr/share/maccleaner

 2.)
-Move OUI.final & OUI.apple to /usr/share/maccleaner
+Move OUI.final & OUI.apple files to /usr/share/maccleaner (required files for valid random MAC generation)

-3.) chmod +x maccleaner
+3.) chmod +x maccleaner.sh

+4.) to install as a command move maccleaner.sh to /usr/bin/maccleaner (optional step for easy command access)

 # USE:

 ./maccleaner

+Or

+maccleaner (if you moved to /usr/bin or other executable path)

 follow the prompts and choose your wifi device & mode